 Exclusive Offer: New clients that open an account today receive a special margin rate.

-$.005 per share. $0 minimum deposit.
-Because Interactive Brokers’ core clientele are professional traders and institutions, it is critical for the company to provide the lowest commissions schedule available.
+Because Interactive Brokers’ core clientele are professional traders and institutions, the company must provide the lowest commissions schedule available.
 In our rigorous assessment, there is no question they deliver.
-For casual traders, Interactive Brokers also offers a $0 trading account option.
+Also, for casual traders, Interactive Brokers offers a $0 trading account option.
 Read full review